w3f/polkadot-wiki/docs/kusama/kusama-adverserial-cheatsheet.md

 ---
-id: kusama-adversarial-cheatsheet
 title: Adversarial Cheatsheet
-sidebar_label: Adversarial Cheatsheet
-description: A cheatsheet to help you create chaos.
+description: A comprehensive cheatsheet to understand and test Kusama's threat model and security mechanisms.
-keywords: [cheatsheet, kusama, model, chaos]
-slug: ../../kusama-adversarial-cheatsheet
 ---

 Expect things to break on Kusama.
 To help you break some things, take a look at the following threat